Moreholidays February Umbrella Day

 How to Participate in Toothache Day

-• Prevent toothaches by brushing your teeth and using dental floss.
+• First and foremost, prevent toothaches by brushing your teeth and using dental floss.

 • Promote dental health for you and your family.

-• Whenever you have a toothache see a dentist immediately.
+• Don’t wait!
+Whenever you have a toothache, see your dentist immediately.

 Today's Quote